-TABLE 3 (Cont'd) Covered Health Services 1 Percentage of Allowable Amounts Payable by the Plan: Oovered Health Gervices Network Non-Network Congenital Heart Disease (CHD) Services Hospital or other Facility - Inpatient Stay (Copay is \$150 per day, up to a maximum of \$750 per admission and a maximum of \$2,250 per Calendar Year) 80% after you pay the Copay 60% after you pay the Copay and after you meet the Annual Non-Network Deductible Physician's Office Services PCP Copay: \$25/visit or Specialist Copay: \$40/visit PCP 100% after you pay the Copay Specialist 100% after you pay the Copay All Physicians 60% after you meet the Annual Non-Network Deductible Physician Fees for Covered Services 80% 60% after you meet the Annual Non-Network Deductible Scopic Procedures - Outpatient Diagnostic and Therapeutic 80% 60% after you meet the Annual Non-Network Deductible Surgery - Outpatient (Copay is \$100 per surgery) 80% after you pay the Copay 60% after you pay the Copay and after you meet the Annual Non-Network Deductible
+TABLE 3 (Cont'd) Covered Health Services 1 Percentage of Allowable Amounts Network Non-Network Congenital Heart Disease (CHD) Services Hospital or other Facility - Inpatient Stay (Copay is \$150 per day, up to a maximum of \$750 per admission and a maximum of \$2,250 per Calendar Year) 80% after you pay the Copay If a Referral is not in place as described in Section 3, Accessing Benefits , Non- Network Benefits for the Inpatient Stay will apply.
+60% after you pay the Copay and after you meet the Annual Non- Network Deductible Physician's Office Services PCP Copay: \$25/visit or Specialist Copay: \$40/visit PCP 100% after you pay the Copay Specialist with PCP Referral 100% after you pay the Copay Specialist without PCP Referral Same as Non-Network All Physicians 60% after you meet the Annual Non-Network Deductible Physician Fees for Covered Services With PCP Referral 80% Without PCP Referral Same as Non-Network 60% after you meet the Annual Non-Network Deductible Scopic Procedures - Outpatient Diagnostic and Therapeutic With PCP Referral 80% Without PCP Referral Same as Non-Network 60% after you meet the Annual Non-Network Deductible Surgery - Outpatient (Copay is \$100 per surgery) With PCP Referral 80% after you pay the Copay Without PCP Referral Same as Non-Network 60% after you pay the Copay and after you meet the Annual Non- Network Deductible

-TABLE 3 (Cont'd) Covered Health Services 1 Percentage of Allowable Amounts Payable by the Plan: Percentage of Allowable Amounts Payable by the Pla Sovered Health Services Network Non-Network Dental Services Dental Anesthesia 80% 60% after you meet the Annual Non-Network Deductible Accident-Related 80% 80% Annual Non-Network Deductible does not apply Medical Condition- Related 80% 60% after you meet the Annual Non-Network Deductible Hospital or other Facility Inpatient Stay (Copay is \$150 per day, up to a maximum of \$750 per admission and a maximum of \$2,250 per Calendar Year) 80% after you pay the Copay 60% after you pay the Copay and after you meet the Annual Non-Network Deductible Surgery - Outpatient (Copay is \$100 per surgery) 80% after you pay the Copay 60% after you pay the Copay and after you meet the Annual Non-Network Deductible
+TABLE 3 (Cont'd) Covered Health Services 1 Percentage of Allowable Amounts Payable by the Plan: Network Non-Network Dental Servic ces Dental An esthesia 80% 60% after you meet the Annual 80% Non-Network Deductible Accident-I Related 80% 80% Annual Non-Network Deductible does not apply Medical C Condition-Related 80% 60% after you meet the Annual Non-Network Deductible Inpatient \$150 per maximum admissior or other Facility - Stay (Copay is day, up to a n of \$750 per n and a maximum per Calendar 80% after you pay the Copay If a Referral is not in place as described in Section 3, Accessing Benefits , Non- Network Benefits for the Inpatient Stay will apply.
+60% after you pay the Copay and after you meet the Annual Non- Network Deductible ' Outpatient (Copay is surgery) With PCP Referral 80% after you pay the Copay Without PCP Referral Same as Non-Network 60% after you pay the Copay and after you meet the Annual Non- Network Deductible

-TABLE 3 (Cont'd) Covered Health Services 1 Percentage of Allowable Amounts Payable by the Plan: Covered Health Services Network Non-Network Diabetes Services See Durable Medical Equipment in Section 6, Details for Covered Health Services, for limits.
-Diabetes Self-Management and Training/Diabetic Eye Examinations/Foot Care Physician's Office Services PCP Copay: \$25/visit or Specialist Copay: \$40/visit PCP 100% after you pay the Copay Specialist 100% after you pay the Copay All Physicians 60% after you meet the Annual Non-Network Deductible Diagnostic A1c Testing for Participants diagnosed with diabetes 80% 60% after you meet the Annual Non- Network Deductible Diabetes Items Diabetic equipment that is an insulin pump or continuous glucose monitor prescribed by a Physician 80% 60% after you meet the Annual Non-Network Deductible Diabetes supplies Diabetic supplies used exclusively with a Provider- prescribed insulin pump or continuous glucose monitor.
-80% 80% Annual Non-Network Deductible does not apply Durable Medical Equipment (DME) 80% 60% after you meet the Annual Non-Network Deductible
+TABLE 3 (Cont'd) Covered Health Services 1 Percentage of Allowable Amounts Payable by the Plan: Network Non-Network Diabetes Services See Durable Medical Equipment in Section 6, Details for Covered Health Services, for limits.
+Diabetes Self-Management and Training/Diabetic Eye Examinations/Foot Care Physician's Office Services PCP Copay: \$25/visit or Specialist Copay: \$40/visit PCP 100% after you pay the Copay Specialist with PCP Referral 100% after you pay the Copay Specialist without PCP Referral Same as Non-Network All Physicians 60% after you meet the Annual Non- Network Deductible Diagnostic A1c Testing for Participants diagnosed with diabetes 80% 60% after you meet the Annual Non- Network Deductible Diabetes Items Diabetic equipment that is an insulin pump or continuous glucose monitor prescribed by a Physician.
+80% 60% after you meet the Annual Non- Network Deductible Diabetic supplies Diabetic supplies used exclusively with a Provider-prescribed insulin pump or continuous glucose monitor.
+80% 80% Annual Non-Network Deductible does not apply Durable Medical Equipment (DME) 80% 60% after you meet the Annual Non- Network Deductible